Do You Know What Your Car Insurance Premium Is Based On?

 9) Type of car.
 This refers to the vehicle type such as saloon, MPV, SUV or 4-wheel drive.
 Some company charges differently depending on the car type.

 10) Type of engine.
 It’s important to know that most car insurance company impose higher car insurance premium on cars with turbo engine.
-Some insurance even reject cars with turbo engine.
+Some insurers even reject cars with turbo engines.

 11) Gender of car owner.
-This may not apply to every insurance company, but some company charges lower premium for male driver or vice versa.
-This could be based on individual company’s statistics used in their risk profiling.
+This may not apply to every insurance company, but some do charge lower premiums for male driver or vice versa.
+This could be based on their own company’s statistics used in their risk profiling.

 As a general rule of thumb, if you are purchasing an auto insurance for a new vehicle, the sum insured should be the purchase price.
 For older vehicles, you should insure based on the market value.
 It is always better to insure more than less – that way you can be sure you will receive full payment in the event of a claim.

 Let us help you reduce your car insurance paymentsFollow the link and get a quote now.